 A response to Cancer Research UK

-David Scott, CRUK’s Director of Science and Funding, has written to several Animal Aid supporters defending the charity’s funding of animal experiments.
+[Static page] In August 2016, David Scott, CRUK’s Director of Science and Funding, wrote to several Animal Aid supporters defending the charity’s funding of animal experiments.
 What follows is some information that may help supporters who wish to reply to Mr Scott.

 1. Mr Scott claims that ‘the huge progress we have made so far towards beating cancer and other diseases would not have been possible without the use of animals in research, to develop and test life-saving treatments…’